avinayak/avinayak.github.io/_drafts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 ![](/uploads/untssitled-copy.png)

-The initial canvas will be completely random(unlike the figure).
+Initial canvas will be completely random(unlike the figure).

 We set `best_canvas` to the inital canvas before our hill climbing loop.

 Also, for every loop iteration, we need to produce a random 3D array called modifier with this property: Each slice across the 3rd dimension will be a field of zeros with a single one place at a random location.